ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 wishes to apply weighted imputation.
 * Target period link weight -  If using weighted imputation, this value represents the weight of the target period imputation link as a proportion of 1.
-If = 1 or missing, ten weighted imputation is not applied.
+If = 1 or missing, then weighted imputation is not applied.
 * Matched Pair - A contributor that has returned, cleaned values in both the target and predictive period.